genuinebyte/mobessence/README.md

 When a mob dies, it has a chance to drop its essence.
 This chance is configurable and defaults to every 1 in 256 mobs.

-### Infusing Essenec into Eggs
+### Infusing Essence into Eggs
 A method of infusing chicken eggs with essence has come to light.
 In the center of your workbench, you place the chicken egg.
-In the immediatly surrounding squares is where you place your essence.
+In the immediately surrounding squares is where you place your essence.
 The last four spots left are for the bone meal for the essence to cultivate.
 You can see this below.

 ![workbench-recipe](docs/recipe.png)